miguelzuma/GLoW_public/README.md

-# GLoW_code
-Gravitational Lensing of Waves
+# GLoW: Gravitational Lensing of Waves

-To appear
+(To appear, cite 2312.xxxxx)